deepset-ai/haystack/docs/_src/api/api/generator.md

 **Arguments**:

-- `query`: Query string
+- `query`: The query you want to provide.
+It's a string.
-- `documents`: List of Documents in which to search for the answer
+- `documents`: List of Documents in which to search for the Answer.
-- `top_k`: The maximum number of Answers to return
+- `top_k`: The maximum number of Answers to return.

 **Returns**:

-Dictionary containing query and Answers
+Dictionary containing query and Answers.